 - 2. Within the first two years of being appointed to the Board, each member is encouraged to attend the annual conferences of both of the following organizations at least once: - a) Ontario Association of Police Services Boards (OAPSB) - b) Canadian Association of Police Governance (CAPG). - 3.
 The Board shall be represented by at least one member at each of the following: - a) meetings of OAPSB Zone 2 boards; - b) annual OAPSB conferences; - c) annual CAPG conferences; - d) meetings of Ontario large boards ("Big 12"). - 4.
-Each member of the Board must complete training on Accessibility Standards for Customer Service as outlined in the training program of the City of Ottawa. - 5.
+Each member of the Board must complete training on the AODA and Integrated Accessibility Standards Regulation as outlined in the training program of the City of Ottawa. - 5.
 Each member of the Board shall complete the online training modules on the Ontario Association of Police Services Boards website.